Sam Brownback: Committees

-Other notes

-Brownback, while U.S. Senator in the mid-1990s, hired Paul Ryan as his chief legislative director.
-Ryan later became a member of Congress, vice-presidential candidate, and then Speaker of the U.S. House of Representatives.

-Throughout his U.S. Senate career, his principal campaign donors were the Koch brothers of Wichita-based Koch Industries, who donated more to Brownback than to any other political candidate during this period.

 2008 presidential campaign

-On December 4, 2006, Brownback formed an exploratory committee, the first step toward candidacy, and announced his presidential bid the next day.
-His views placed him in the social conservative wing of the Republican Party, and he stressed his fiscal conservatism.
+On December 4, 2006, Brownback formed an exploratory committee, the first step toward a presidential candidacy.
+In reporting on his potential candidacy, CNN and The Washington Post called Brownback a "favorite" of the religious right; Rolling Stone called him "God's senator" in 2006.
+His views placed him in the socially conservative wing of the Republican Party, and he stressed his fiscal conservatism as well.
 "I am an economic, a fiscal, a social and a compassionate conservative", he said in December 2006.

-On January 20, 2007, in Topeka, he announced that he was running for President in 2008.
+On January 20, 2007, in Topeka, Brownback announced that he was running for president in 2008.
 On February 22, 2007, a poll conducted by Rasmussen Reports held that three percent of likely primary voters would support Brownback.

-On August 11, 2007, Brownback finished third in the Ames Straw Poll with 15.3 percent of all votes cast.
+On August 11, 2007, Brownback finished third in the Ames Straw Poll with 15.3% of all votes cast.
 Fundraising and visits to his website declined dramatically after this event, as many supporters had predicted Brownback would do much better, and speculation began that the candidate was considering withdrawing from the campaign.
 This sentiment increased after his lackluster performance in the GOP presidential debate of September 5, broadcast from New Hampshire by Fox News Channel.
 He dropped out of the race on October 18, 2007, citing a lack of funds.
-He formally announced his decision on October 19.
+Brownback formally announced his decision on October 19.
 He later endorsed John McCain for president.